Nursing Program Admission

-All applicants must take the ATI Testing of Essential Academic Skills (ATI TEAS) Nursing assessment exam (effective as of Spring 2016).
+All applicants must take the ATI Testing of Essential Academic Skills (ATI TEAS) Nursing assessment exam.
 Testing must be within 1 year of application to the San Antonio College Department of Nursing application.
 Testing can be completed at San Antonio College or if taken at another location, applicant is responsible for submitting their scores to San Antonio College Nursing Program.

 Other Course Work:

-Successful completion of other degree requirements is also considered an advantage for nursing program admission:
+Successful completion of other degree requirements is also required for the nursing program admission: